ndom91/home2021/src/_posts/tailwind-read-progress/2021-06-21-tailwind-read-progress.md

 It's that time of year again where I decided to rewrite my personal website 🎉

 This year I decided to grab the tools I love and know best instead of trying something new just because.
 That stack consists of Next.js and TailwindCSS!
 I won't go into too much more detail about the rest of the rewrite itself as its a relatively standard blog type portfolio site.
-But, I did want to share one particular feature I'm very happy to have gotten working with (mostly) just Tailwind and bit of Javascript!
+But, I did want to share one particular feature I'm very happy to have gotten working with (mostly) just Tailwind and a bit of Javascript!

 And that feature is the read progress bar!
 You know the ones, they are fixed to the top of the page and indicate to the user how far they have scrolled through the page.